Iowa County, Wisconsin

 In recent years, local interest in historic preservation and the arts have melded, gaining Iowa County a reputation as a unique tourist destination.
 Galleries featuring a wide variety of art, from fiber to jewelry, painting and printmaking, can be found throughout the area.
 Shake Rag Alley, a historic Cornish site in Mineral Point, is now an art education center and the area’s fall art tour is an anticipated annual event.
 Theater, dance and music venues abound, many housed in historic sites.

 The O’Shaughnessy Chronicles are novels of historical fiction set in Iowa County, Wisconsin and based on my family memoirs.
-They are heartwarming stories of farming, family, motor cars, and change in early twentieth century southwestern Wisconsin.
+They are heartwarming stories of farming, family, motor cars, and change in the early to mid twentieth century.
 These award-winning books are available through Amazon, the publisher Little Creek Press, and many local bookstores.
 Download the first chapters for free.

 The beautiful Iowa County photos in this Album were all taken by photographer Terry McNeill.
 Click to load a larger version.